 In December 2022, the Company entered into a \$50.0 million Master Repurchase Agreement (the "NexBank Line") with NexBank, as the buyer.
 The Company uses the proceeds from the NexBank Line to fund the acquisition and origination of business purpose loans (the "Loans") secured by residential, multifamily and certain commercial properties.
 Each draw on the NexBank Line can be outstanding up to 180 days.
 NexBank has a security interest in the Loans subject to a transaction under the NexBank Line.
 The NexBank Line's maturity is 364 days from the execution date.
-The carrying value of the NexBank Line approximates its fair value as of March 31, 2023 due to its short-term nature and floating interest rate terms.
+The carrying value of the NexBank Line approximates its fair value as of September 30, 2023, due to its short-term nature and floating interest rate terms.

-The NexBank Line accrues interest at a equal to the greater of (a) the 1 month Term SOFR rate plus a spread dependent on three and on-half percent (3.50%) or (b) four and one-quarter (4.25%).
-The average borrowing rate was 8.52% and weighted average remaining term is 107 days as of March 31, 2023.
-The NexBank Line's outstanding balance is \$20.7 million and is collateralized by \$24.7 million in Loans at March 31, 2023.
+The NexBank Line accrues interest at a rate equal to the greater of (a) the one-month Term SOFR rate plus a spread dependent on three and one-half percent (3.50%) or (b) four and one-quarter percent (4.25%).
+The average borrowing rate was 9.79% and weighted average remaining term for the outstanding loans is 265 days as of September 30, 2023.
+The NexBank Line's outstanding balance is \$9.6 million and is collateralized by \$13.6 million in Loans at September 30, 2023.

 The NexBank Line provides for certain affirmative and negative covenants applicable to the Company and its subsidiaries.
-The Company is required to maintain financial covenants including specified levels of: 1) maximum debt to net worth ratio; 2) minimum current ratio; and 3) minimum liquidity.
+The Company is required to maintain financial covenants including specified levels of: 1) maximum debt-to-net worth ratio; 2) minimum current ratio; 3) minimum liquidity; 4) minimum net worth; and 5) minimum net income.
 The NexBank Line also contains events of default (subject to certain materiality thresholds and grace periods), including payment defaults, breaches of covenants and representations and warranties, cross defaults, bankruptcy or insolvency proceedings and other events of default which are customary for this type of transaction.
 The remedies for such events of default include the acceleration of the principal amount outstanding under the NexBank Line and the liquidation of Loans subject to a transaction.
-For the three months ended March 31, 2023, the Company did not meet the twelve-trailing months profitability requirements of the NexBank Line.
-As a result, the Company has requested a compliance waiver from NexBank and is currently working with NexBank to receive the waiver.
-We are not aware of any reasons or circumstances that would prevent NexBank from electing to issue the waiver at this time.
-The Company was otherwise in compliance with all covenants and there were no defaults as of March 31, 2023.
+For the three months ended September 30, 2023, the Company did not meet the twelve-trailing months profitability requirements of the NexBank Line.
+On September 26, 2023, NexBank provided the Company with a 90-day waiver.
+The Company was otherwise in compliance with all covenants and there were no defaults as of September 30, 2023.

 In August 2022, the Company entered into a \$50.0 million Master Repurchase Agreement (the "Flagstar Line") with Flagstar Bank FSB ("Flagstar"), a federal savings bank, as a buyer and administrative agent.
-The Company uses the proceeds from the Flagstar Line to fund the acquisition and origination of Loans secured by residential, multifamily and certain commercial properties.
-Each draw on the Flagstar Line can be outstanding up to 180 days.
-Flagstar has a security interest in the Loans subject to a transaction under the Flagstar Line and requires the Company to maintain restricted cash of \$2 million in a Flagstar deposit account.
-The Line's maturity is 364 days from the execution date.
-The carrying value of the Line approximates its fair value as of March 31, 2023 due to its short-term nature and floating interest rate terms.
+The Company used the proceeds from the Flagstar Line to fund the acquisition and origination of Loans secured by residential, multifamily and certain commercial properties.
+Each draw on the Flagstar Line could be outstanding up to 180 days.
+Flagstar had a security interest in the Loans subject to a transaction under the Flagstar Line and required the Company to maintain a restricted cash balance in a Flagstar deposit account.
+The Flagstar Line's maturity was 364 days from the execution date but was extended to July 31, 2024.

-The Flagstar Line accrues interest at a base 1-Month Term SOFR rate plus a spread dependent upon the type of Loan subject to a transaction.
-Interest is payable at 90 days.
-The Company also incurs a fee on the unused portion of the \$50.0 million if the average outstanding balance of the Flagstar Line is less than a threshold level of the total commitment.
-The average borrowing rate for the Line was 7.68% and weighted average remaining term on the Line is 183 days as of March 31, 2023.
-Flagstar Line's outstanding balance is \$22.6 million and is collateralized by \$40.4 million in Loans at March 31, 2023.
+The Flagstar Line accrued interest at a base one-Month Term SOFR rate plus a spread dependent upon the type of Loan subject to a transaction.
+Interest was payable at 90 days.
+The Company also incurred a fee on the unused portion of the \$50.0 million if the average outstanding balance of the Flagstar Line was less than a threshold level of the total commitment.
+The Flagstar line was paid off and terminated on September 7, 2023.